Barbra Joan Streisand (album): Critical reception

 The album received favorable reviews from music critics.

 William Ruhlmann from AllMusic website gave the album four and a half star out of five and wrote that although the singer "was not able to make the final transition into the pop/rock realm" thanks to the fact she doesn't compose her songs, she was as effective "making other people's songs her own".

-Billboard magazine wrote that the materia was "fine" and choose the songs "Where You Lead", "Love", "Space Captain" and "Beautiful" as the album's cuts.
-Stephen Holden from Rolling Stone magazine gave the album an unfavorable review and wrote that Streisand "invariably dramatizes and stylizes whatever she sings", he praised the songs "Since I Fell For You" and "The Summer Knows" but regarding to the Carole King and John Lennon songs she recorded, he wrote: "god, forbid".
-The Encyclopedia of Popular Music gave the album three out o five stars.
+Billboard magazine wrote that the material was "fine" and choose the songs "Where You Lead", "Love", "Space Captain" and "Beautiful" as the album's cuts.

+Stephen Holden from Rolling Stone magazine gave the album an unfavorable review and wrote that Streisand "invariably dramatizes and stylizes whatever she sings", he praised the songs "Since I Fell For You" and "The Summer Knows".
+But regarding the Carole King and John Lennon songs she recorded, he wrote: "god, forbid".

+The Encyclopedia of Popular Music gave the album three out of five stars.